tjparnell/biotoolbox/docs/AdvancedInstallation.md

 ## Perl modules

 Using a simple CPAN package installer such as [CPAN Minus](https://metacpan.org/pod/App::cpanminus), i.e. `cpanm`, is highly recommended for ease and simplicity in installing modules from [CPAN](https://metacpan.org).
 It can install directly from CPAN or take a URL or downloaded archive file.
-Other CPAN package managers are available too.
+Follow the link to find out how to install `cpanm`.
+Other CPAN package managers are available too, if that's your preference.

 The following Perl packages should be explicitly installed.
 Most of these will bring along a number of dependencies (which in turn bring along more dependencies).
 In